 Everyone’s interest is interlinked in this case.
 Therefore, the repayment also becomes a team effort and everyone helps everyone to achieve success.
 Once the borrowers are able to develop a definitive credit history, it plays to their advantage.
 They are able to apply for bigger loans in the future if required.
 It also builds a certain degree of credibility in their operation module.
 Probably this is why these loans have a generally higher percentage of repayment history.
 This is true across the globe and transcends boundaries like culture, country and socio-economic challenges.

 Therefore, you can understand that there are many advantages of this kind of loan plans.
 Apart from the fact that it helps the lower strata of the society come at par, there are many other benefits too.

 Often the biggest problem that low income individuals face is the lack of credible resources.
 Given their poor track-record and insufficient means, they are not able to approach conventional banks.
 Traditional means of loans are nearly out of bounds for them.
 So, microfinancing helps these individuals get access to credit in a respectable way.
 They do not have to bend down to unscrupulous practices or unethical means to secure funding.
 As a result, this helps them to break the vicious cycle of poverty in a slow and steady manner.

 2. Customer Friendly Terms and Rates

+Most microfinance firms have the option to customize their interest rates and the repayment terms.
+It is typically based on the investor profile and strategic positioning.
 In this way, both the financial institutions and individuals are able to achieve a higher rate of success.

 3. Better Quality Of Life